kelseyreb/Linux-VM-for-beginners/README.md

 2. I then downloaded a debian Net install through this website. –	https://www.debian.org/CD/netinst/

-3.This is what your Virtual machine box will first look like when you start it.
+3. This is what your Virtual machine box will first look like when you start it.
 ![Linux VM](https://raw.githubusercontent.com/kelseyreb/Linux-VM-for-beginners/refs/heads/main/Screenshot%202025-10-06%20140002.png)

 4. You’re going to click new.
 The new button is a blue spiked sphere.
 This is what it would look like.